kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-02-dns-mgt-connection-refused.md

 ---
-title: External DNS management - connection refused
+title: External DNS management - connection refused or timeout
 ---

 ## Symptom

-After all the steps required to prepare your custom domain are finished, you receive the `connection refused` error when you try to expose a service.
+After all the steps required to prepare your custom domain are finished, you receive the `connection refused` or `connection timeout` error when you try to expose a service.
 It shows up when you call the service endpoint by sending a GET request.
 The error looks as follows:

 ```txt
 curl: (7) Failed to connect to httpbin.kyma-goat.ga port 443: Connection refused